coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

 }
 ```

-## Import the track data into data frame
+## Import the track data into a data frame

 ``` r
 # Import csv file into a data frame